takyonxxx/BalanceRobotQT-Raspberry/README.md

 The derivative term is looking at how your system is behaving between time intervals.
 This helps dampen your system to improve stability.
 Many motor controllers will only let you configure a PI controller.
 </br></br>
 <b>How AutoStart the app on boot?</b></br>
-I assume that your code and exec (bin) will be in /home/pi/BalanceRobotPi folder.
+I assume that your code and exec (bin) will be in /home/pi/BalanceRobotPI folder.

 create a script start.sh on your home folder (home/pi) place below code in it.

 #!/bin/bash</br>
-sudo chown root.root /home/pi/BalanceRobotPi/BalanceRobotPi</br>
+sudo chown root.root /home/pi/BalanceRobotPI/BalanceRobotPI</br>
-sudo chmod 4755 /home/pi/BalanceRobotPi/BalanceRobotPi</br>
+sudo chmod 4755 /home/pi/BalanceRobotPI/BalanceRobotPI</br>
-cd /home/pi/BalanceRobotPi</br>
+cd /home/pi/BalanceRobotPI</br>
-./BalanceRobotPi</br>
+sudo ./BalanceRobotPI</br>

 Open a sample unit file using the command as shown below:</br>
-sudo nano /lib/systemd/system/startrobot.service</br>
+sudo nano /lib/systemd/system/balancerobot.service</br>

 Add in the following text :</br>

 [Unit]</br>
-Description=My Robot Service</br>
+Description=Balance Robot Service</br>
 After=multi-user.target</br>
 </br>
 [Service]</br>
 Type=idle</br>
-ExecStart=/home/pi/start.sh</br>
+ExecStart=/home/pi/start_robot.sh</br>
 </br>
 [Install]</br>
 WantedBy=multi-user.target</br>